lschmidtfellner/Unit_2_frontend/lsf-project-2-proposal.md

 #### Stretch Goals

 I want to store playlists or individual songs on my remote API, and make them retrievable at a later time.
 I want to embed song previews, album art, and other info.
 I want to see if I can effectively implement a loading screen.
+I want to be able to add songs to a playlist from my app, if the spotify API doesnt limit me making too many requests.

+- rescope
+- move batches to stretch goals
+- create a superuser model
+- create a favorites model
+- favorites will have a userID as reference